oasis-tcs/odata-specs/docs/odata-json-format/odata-json-format.md

 only deleted if the navigation property is a containment navigation property.
 The array MUST NOT contain [added](#AddedLink) or [deleted links](#DeletedLink).

 ::: example
 Example 34: 4.01 delta response customers with expanded orders represented inline as a delta

-  1. Customer 'BOTTM':     1. `ContactName` was changed to "Susan Halvenstern"]     2.
-Order 10645 was added
+  1. Customer 'BOTTM':
+     1. `ContactName` was changed to "Susan Halvenstern"
+     2. Order 10645 was added
   2. Customer 'ALFKI':
      1. Order 10643 was removed
   3. Customer 'ANTON' was deleted

 ```json